qstevens/Eris/README.md

 # Eris
-Provides a 'feeling lucky' search result in response to !yt commands followed by a search query in Discord.
+Provides a 'feeling lucky' search result in response to !yt and !s commands followed by a search query in Discord.

 ## Getting Started

+Use this bot in your Discord channel and by prefacing with !yt the bot will send you the first YouTube search result.
+Prefacing with !s will get you the first Google search result.

 Very simple program made with Discord.js following Part 1 of Threebow's tutorial on YouTube (https://www.youtube.com/watch?v=024upsEuHaU).
 I got lost around the part he made the .bat file because I was coding on Ubuntu Linux 18.04.
 Made a .sh file instead to run the same script (see start.sh).